 - Rattling on the base when installed with the rigid lower anchors.
 The blue lock off rattles when the seat isn’t on it.
 I was told by an engineer with Nuna that a small piece of fabric could be placed in the lock off to help with this rattle.

 - Infant insert makes the hip straps go around the hips awkwardly.
 The insert doesn’t have any type of dips in the sides to accommodate the straps, so they wrap around the outside of it making it hard to get the hip straps tight.
 His fit without the insert is fine though.
 I’ve also been told by Nuna that they are working on an updated insert for it with these dips to help fit. *Note: Nuna has modified the insert, so this is no longer an issue.*

-Grace is 10 months old.
+This model 10 months old.
 She weighs 18 pounds and is 28 inches tall.
 She had lots of room to grow in the Pipa, and fit nicely on the middle harness slot.
 I found the harness strap covers to be a bit bulky on her, I would prefer if they were a bit thinner, but longer to keep the straps from rubbing on her neck.
 The harness strap covers are not required, though, and can be removed if desired.I found the harness very easy to tighten and loosen while the carrier was clicked into the base, something that can be problematic on some infant carriers.
-The Pipa loosens and tightens like a dream, however.
+The Pipa however, loosens and tightens like a dream.

-Freya is 20 months old.
+This model is 20 months old.
 She weighs 19 pounds and is 31 inches tall She was right at the limit of fitting in the Pipa.
 Even with 1″ left until she reaches the 32″ height limit, she was right at the 1″ limit from the top of the shell to the top of her head.

-Even at the limits this was still a nice fit though.
+Even at the top of the height limit, the Pipa still fit her well.
 Her shoulders were right at the top harness slot and she had plenty of room without being too squished.
 The harness tightened nicely and she didn’t have any complaints.